 Our ability to generate product revenue sufficient to achieve profitability, if ever, will depend on the successful commercialization of the Proteograph Product Suite.
 We are commercializing the Proteograph Product Suite as an integrated solution comprised of consumables, our SP100 automation instrument and software.
-Our commercial strategy is focused on growing adoption by the research community of the Proteograph, expanding the installed base and increasing utilization to generate revenue from the purchase of the Proteograph consumables.
+Our commercial strategy is focused on growing adoption by the research community of the Proteograph, expanding the installed base and increasing utilization to generate revenue from the purchase of Proteograph consumables.
 We expect a highly efficient sales model because our workflow integrates with most existing proteomics laboratories' workflows and also complements large-scale genomics research.

 We are broadly commercializing the Proteograph Product Suite through a direct sales channel in the United States, and through both direct and distributor sales channels in regions outside the United States.
-Given our recent launch of broad release commercialization, we have built, and will continue to build, sales, marketing, support and product distribution capabilities.
-We will continue to build the necessary infrastructure for these activities in the United States, European Union, the United Kingdom, and other countries and regions, including Asia-Pacific, as we execute on our broad release commercialization strategy for the Proteograph.
+Since we are in the early stages of commercialization, we have built, and will continue to build, our sales, marketing, support and product distribution capabilities.
+In addition, we will continue to build the necessary infrastructure for these activities in the United States, European Union, the United Kingdom, and other countries and regions, including Asia-Pacific, as we execute on our commercialization strategy for the Proteograph.

 We leverage well-established unit operations to formulate and manufacture our NPs at our facilities in Redwood City, California.
 We procure certain components of our consumables from third-party manufacturers, which includes the commonly-available raw materials needed for manufacturing our proprietary engineered NPs.
+We are currently manufacturing using our production-scale and pilot lines and continue to build out our manufacturing capabilities to support broad commercial availability of our products.
 We obtain some of the reagents and components used in the Proteograph workflow from third-party suppliers.
-While some of these reagents and components are sourced from a single supplier, these products are readily available from numerous suppliers.
-While we perform some filling and packaging of the Proteograph assay and the related consumables, in the future, we may have our filling and packaging outsourced to a third-party.
+While some of these reagents and components are currently sourced from a single supplier, these products are readily available from numerous suppliers.
+While we currently perform some filling and packaging of the Proteograph assay and the related consumables, we may eventually have our filling and packaging outsourced to a third party.
 We conduct vendor and component qualification for components provided by third-party suppliers and quality control tests on our NPs.

-We have designed our SP100 automation instrument and have outsourced the manufacturing of our SP100 to Hamilton Company, a leading manufacturer of automated liquid handling workstations.
-We have entered into a non-exclusive agreement with Hamilton that covers the manufacturing of our SP100 automation instrument and its continued supply on a purchase order basis.
+We designed the SP100 automation instrument and have outsourced its manufacturing to Hamilton Company, a leading manufacture of automated liquid handling workstations.
+We have entered into a non-exclusive agreement with Hamilton that covers the manufacturing of the SP100 automation instrument and its continued supply on a purchase order basis.
 The agreement has an initial term that runs three years following our commercial launch.
-Pricing for the supply of our SP100 automation instrument is on a fixed schedule during the initial term of the agreement, with tiered pricing dependent upon the number of units purchased in a twelve-month period.
+We have the option to extend the term of the agreement with Hamilton upon written notice at the end of the initial term; provided that prices are only fixed during the initial term of the agreement.
+Hamilton has represented to us that it maintains ISO 9001 and ISO 13485 certification.

-During the six months ended June 30, 2022 and 2021, we incurred a net loss of \$46.5 million and \$33.0 million, respectively, and used \$33.2 million and \$25.2 million of cash in operations, respectively.
-As of June 30, 2022, we had an accumulated deficit of \$173.0 million and cash and cash equivalents and investments of \$456.1 million.
+During the three months ended March 31, 2023 and 2022, we incurred a net loss of \$24.0 million and \$23.6 million, respectively, and used \$19.3 million and \$19.2 million of cash in operations, respectively.
+As of March 31, 2023, we had an accumulated deficit of \$243.5 million and cash and cash equivalents and investments of \$410.5 million.
 We expect to continue to incur significant and increasing losses and do not expect positive cash flows from operations for the foreseeable future.